rchmura/vimeography/readme.txt

 First of all, don't worry!
 I promise you that we can get it looking right.
 This can be caused by a multitude of things, so try the following (in the order of appearance):

 * Try surrounding your Vimeography shortcode in `[raw][/raw]` tags.
-* Make sure that your Wordpress theme is not including multiple versions of jQuery and is using the latest version.
+* Make sure that your WordPress theme is not including multiple versions of jQuery and is using the latest version.
 * Make sure that your theme is calling the `wp_footer()` function so that all of the Vimeography stylesheets are printed.
-* Try disabling other plugins that are used for photo galleries, minifying scripts, widgets, or otherwise alter your blog's appearance, one by one, and really determining if you need it.
+* Try disabling other plugins that are used for photo galleries, minifying scripts, widgets, or otherwise alter your site's appearance, one by one, and really determining if you need it.

 = I'm getting an error: This Vimeography gallery does not have a theme assigned to it. =